Optimal Scheduling of Electricity and Water in Renewable-Colocated Desalination Plants: Introduction

 \subsection{Major Mathematical Symbols and Paper Organization}

 Table \ref{tab:MajorSymbolsGrouped} lists the major symbols and notations used.
-The WDP system model and dispatch problem are presented in $\S$\ref{sec:form}, followed by a delineation of the optimal dispatch and its intuitions in $\S$\ref{sec:Optimal}.
-Analysis on special cases and comparative statics of the optimal dispatch policy is provided in $\S$\ref{sec:SpecialCase}.
+The WDP system model and scheduling problem are presented in $\S$\ref{sec:form}, followed by a delineation of the optimal scheduling and its intuitions in $\S$\ref{sec:Optimal}.
+Analysis on special cases and comparative statics of the optimal scheduling policy is provided in $\S$\ref{sec:SpecialCase}.
 Detailed simulations are shown in $\S$\ref{sec:num}, followed by the conclusion and directions for future research in $\S$\ref{sec:conclusion}.